-Our Body Loves and Needs Bitter Flavors for Good Health
+Our Body Needs Bitter Flavors for Good Health

 Bitter flavors stimulate the natural secretion of digestive enzymes in the upper abdomen.
 Bitter tastes and flavors also contribute to natural weight loss through purification and improvement in colonic inertia, a health condition peculiar to our modern lives.

 Regular exposure to bitter foods in our diet helps promote healthy regeneration of intestinal flora by improving the intestinal environment and disrupting pathogenic germs.
 These intestinal changes improve the efficiency of our liver, pancreas, and small intestines.

 Bitter flavors stimulate production of the body’s self-regulating digestive fluids and promote healthy and complete digestion.
 Bitter foods and flavors alone cannot overcome the harmful effects of diets based on processed foods.
 Including bitter foods and vegetables in combination with and otherwise healthy diet of whole foods yields optimal health effects.

 Bitter tasting foods do more than improve digestive problems, they also detoxify and reduce acidity.
 When we consume bitter substances in higher quantities, we observe an immediate appetite reduction, particularly for sugars.
 In addition, bitters promote our metabolism to engage in the conversion of dietary fat into energy

 People with liver and gall bladder issues find relief in a diet rich with bitter foods and flavors.
 They often overlook their body’s signals craving bitter foods, and their overall health improves when they answer the call for bitters.